GeodataTools/geodata/doc/mask/mask_workflow.md

 ### Categorical Value Extraction, if necessary

-However, the modis layer have 17 different categorical values, we may want to create a layer of binary values, indicating 0 = unavailable land, and 1 = available land.
+However, the modis layer have 17 distinct values, we may want to create a layer of binary values, indicating unavailable land as 0, and available land as 1.

-We may not need to worry about this for continous variable/layers.

 Values 1, 2, 3, 4, 5 are 5 types of forest for the modis layer, let us use method `binarize_raster` to create a layer of `modis_forest` mask with 1 and 0.
 1, 2, 3, 4, 5 will be unavailable land, therefore we need to take in the rest of the values to make them 1 (available).

 ```
 values = np.arange(6, 18)